 It’s difficult to put aside the chase that occurs within.
-However, not long ago, during a summer book club, I personally was challenged to “Be present” more.
-To put aside Facebook, Instagram, and searching the web.
+However, not long ago, during a summer book club, I was challenged to “Be present” more.
+For example, putting aside Facebook, Instagram, and searching the web.
 To look in the eyes of the people around instead.
-To have meaningful conversations with those who are in my world.
-The people I see every day…at HEB, the neighborhood, and of course…in my own hood.
+Have meaningful conversations with those who are in my world.
+The people I see every day…at HEB, the neighborhood, and of course…in my hood.

 Our people need us.
-They really do.
-The children we raise and the husband we wed.
-The people we lock arms with to do ministry…they need us too.
+Honestly, they really do.
+Most importantly, the children we raise and the husband we wed.
+But also, the people we lock arms with to do ministry…they need us too.
 They need us to give them 100%.
 Is that what you do?

 I wonder if deep, meaningful conversations would begin?
 Relationships strengthened.
 Marriages healed.
 Children would be known.
 Neighbors no longer ignored.

 By doing so…we think of ourselves less…and more of those around.